 Let’s take another simple example.
 You want to see a post on mobile, but do you get tired and bored as it takes so much time for the site to load?

 The above instances are not uncommon, which causes much annoyance and disturbance for users.
 They exert a direct impact on user experience during their very first visit, and even possibly drive your users away from your website.
+The team at Clay, a UX design agency, note that user experience is becoming increasingly important with digital competition continuing to rise.

 Getting aware of the enormous influence of website load speed on user experience, Google has set website load speed as one of the criteria to evaluate SEO score by which the faster your website loads, the higher SEO rankings it gains and vice versa.